-In reality there are 11,842 lakes, but that doesn’t quite roll off the tongue.
-Either way, there are a lot of lakes and islands here making for some very secluded places to visit in Minnesota.
+In reality there are 11,842 lakes, but that doesn’t quite roll off the tongue in the same way.
+No matter how you put it, there are so many lakes and islands here making for some very scenic places in Minnesota.

 Are you looking for some of the most beautiful places to visit in Minnesota?
 Then check out my video below!
-And yes, it really does look like that!
+And yes, it really does look like this!

-There are so many things to do in Minnesota; it really is one of those places that has something for everyone.
+There are so many things to do in Minnesota; it really is one of those places that has something for everyone, especially fort the family.

-With so many nature reserves with lakes and waterfalls, the hiking in Minnesota is as good as anywhere in the States.
+With so many nature reserves and national parks with lakes and waterfalls, the hiking in Minnesota is as good as anywhere in the States.

-Then there’s the modern cities of Minneapolis and St Paul, two places that have the same buzz of Chicago just a quarter of the size.
+Then there’s the modern twins cities of Minneapolis and Saint Paul, two places that have the same buzz of Chicago just a quarter of the size.

-So, depending on whether you’re looking at getting away from it all or immerse yourself in the cityscape, here are some of the best places to visit in Minnesota.
+So, depending on whether you’re looking at getting away from it all or immerse yourself in the cityscape, here are some of the best places in Minnesota.